 Dorsoduro is a laidback neighborhood of Venice but still well within walking distance of the bustle on the main island, connected easily by bridges.
 Here you will find authentic restaurants that aren’t trying to upsell you like those in San Marco, like Trattoria Ai Cugnai.

-In Dorsoduro, you’ll be near museums like the Accademmia as well as the Basilica di Santa Maria della Salute.
+In Dorsoduro, you’ll be near museums like the Accademmia as well as the Basilica di Santa Maria della Salute and the San Trovaso church.

 In addition, it’s a beautiful area to stay in while you are in Venice.
 It’s close to everything, but far enough away from the tourist bustle.
 It feels like you have Venice all to yourself.